WuTheFWasThat/cdict/README.md

 # cdict

-This is a small library for creating lists of dictionaries combinatorially, for config/hyperparameter sweep management.
+This is a small library for creating iterators of dictionaries combinatorially, for config/hyperparameter sweep management.

 ## Installation